valory-xyz/price-oracle/docs/index.md

 ```

 Having installed the requirements and while running the hardhat demo above, you can use this simple script
-to get a result for which the agents have reached consensus on:
+to get a result for which the agent instance have reached consensus on:

 ```python
 import asyncio